 - Foam packing peanuts are reusable products.
 Many UPS stores in Williamson County accept and reuse packing peanuts.
 Please call ahead and contact your local UPS store directly.

 - White block Styrofoam can be taken to EFP Corporation.
 Please contact EFP Corp directly at (615) 832 - 6222.

 "Green" Holiday Tips

-- OR consider non-traditional wrapping materials, like decorated newspaper, bandanas, and old scarves.
+- Consider non-traditional wrapping materials, like decorated newspaper, bandanas, and old scarves.